JuliaHerbinger/repid/README.md

 ## Reproduce Experiments

-Steps to reproduce the experiments of Section 4.2 and A.4.
+Steps to reproduce the experiments of Section 4.2 and Appendix B.2.

 1. Install all required packages.